Emily Oster, PhD

 I do not want to brag, but I was a very advanced adolescent, from a skin perspective.
 In fourth grade, when most kids were just dreaming of their first pimple, I was already sporting a full face of them.
-By fifth grade, I had advanced to dermatology appointments, where we iterated through the usual suspects: benzoil peroxide wash, Retin-A, tetracycline.
+By fifth grade, I had advanced to dermatology appointments, where we iterated through the usual suspects: benzoyl peroxide wash, Retin-A, and tetracycline.
 None of them worked.

 In sixth grade, though, I finally got to the good stuff: Accutane.
 I recall my doctor being somewhat reluctant to prescribe it, given my age.
 But he did, and it worked.
 It really, really worked.
-It was awful, in some ways — I remember the skin on my lips just kind of flaking off — but also totally life changing.
+It was awful in some ways—I remember the skin on my lips just kind of flaking off—but also totally life-changing.

 After a few months, my acne magically disappeared, allowing me to realize that the reason I was not popular was not, in fact, due to my acne.
 But I digress.
 From an acne standpoint, I stand by that it was magic.